 Other Safety Requirements for Motorcyclists in Georgia

-Georgia law prescribes other safety requirements specific to motorcycles.
+Georgia motorcycle laws prescribe other safety requirements.
 For example, Georgia Code § 40-6-311 establishes safety requirements for riding motorcycles, which include:

 - Riding on the permanent and regular seat of the motorcycle

 - Not carrying another person on the motorcycle unless the bike and its seat are designed to carry two people or the other rider is in another rear or sidecar

 - Not carrying another person in a position that interferes with the view of the operator or their control of the motorcycle

 - Facing forward, sitting astride the seat with one leg on either side of the bike

 - Not carrying any package or article that prevents the rider from keeping both hands on the handlebars

 - Wearing footwear in addition to or other than socks

 Georgia Code § 40-6-313 further prohibits a motorcycle rider from attaching themselves or the motorcycle to another vehicle.